Jack-Walton/jack-walton.github.io/AXS/navigate_app.md

 ---
 # Navigate the App

-The AXS app consists of the following screens:
+The AXS App consists of the following screens:
 1. **Profile**
 2. **Search**
 3. **Your events**